manniq31/image_lithography/README.md

 and [simple-crypt](https://pypi.org/project/simple-crypt/) for encryption/decryption<br><br>
 You can create images out of mostly random colored pixels to hide your text and use a "keys"-file to show  which pixels are relevant
 (comparable to the mission mentioned before)<br>
 You can also hide text or even files in existing images.
-You have the option to encrypt your data using the simplecrypt library.
+You have the option to encrypt your data using simplecrypt.